aryaghan-mutum/AutomateCalculator/README.md

 Automate and verfity the calculator application

 ### Backend Description
-* Built a functioning calculator using HTML, Css and Js
+* Built a functioning calculator using Html, Css and Js
 * Used Selenium to select browser platform, navigate to the link and
 * Wrote test case using TestNG to automate and verify the funcationality of the calculator.